Duke Keats

 Gordon Blanchard "Duke, Iron Duke" Keats (March 1, 1895 – January 16, 1972) was a Canadian professional ice hockey centre who played for the Toronto Blueshirts of the National Hockey Association (NHA), Edmonton Eskimos of the Western Canada Hockey League (WCHL) and the Boston Bruins, Detroit Cougars and Chicago Black Hawks of the National Hockey League (NHL) between 1915 and 1929.
 He was most famous for his time in the WCHL where he was named a First-Team All-Star by the league in each of its five seasons of existence.
-He won the league championship and appeared in the 1923 Stanley Cup Final with the Eskimos.
+He won the league championship and appeared in the 1923 Stanley Cup Finals with the Eskimos.

 Duke Keats was inducted into the Hockey Hall of Fame in 1958.

 Playing career

 Keats was born in Montreal, Quebec, and at a young age moved with his family to North Bay, Ontario, where he was given his nickname of "Duke" at the age of six.
 He joined the Cobalt Mining League at the age of 14, and three years later was being paid $75 a week to star in the league.
 He joined the NHA's Toronto Blueshirts in 1915 and finished fifth in league scoring that year.
 After playing part of a second season with Toronto in 1916–17, he enlisted in June 1916 in the Canadian military as a member of the 228th Battalion as part of the First World War.
 The 228th had played in the NHA during 1916–17, but as Keats was still a member of the Blueshirts his superiors saw that he was unavailable for any games.
 He left for the United Kingdom on February 19, 1917.
 Overseas the 228th was reconstituted into the 6th Battalion, Canadian Railway Troops.
 On January 10, 1918, Keats was sentenced to 14 days' field punishment for drunkenness, but otherwise had no noteworthy events during his time in the war, and by March 1919 he was back in Canada.

 Keats settled in Edmonton, Alberta after the war and joined the Edmonton Eskimos of the Big-4 League in 1919, leading the league in scoring in both 1919–20 and 1920–21.
 Officially an amateur league, there were rumours that Keats and several other players were secretly being paid a professional salary to play in the Big-4.
 The team officially turned professional when it helped form the WCHL in 1921 with Keats as the league's greatest star.
 He played for the Eskimos in all five seasons of the league's existence and was named a First-Team All-Star at centre in each.
 One of the most gifted offensive players of his time, legend has it that he once collected a puck in his own zone and scored a goal after skating the length of the ice surface backwards.